jopo86/garnet/README.md

 # ![Garnet Logo](logo.png)
 # Garnet
-A small, cross-platform C++ networking library providing both high-level server/client architecture and low-level socket operations.
+A small, cross-platform C++ networking library providing both high-level server/client architecture and low-level socket operations using TCP or UDP.

+See the [Wiki](https://github.com/jopo86/garnet/wiki) for usage guides & examples.

 ## Download
 There are pre-compiled binaries for Windows MinGW64 and Linux, but they are not guaranteed to work, so if they don't for you, you can compile yourself using CMake.
 See [Build](#build) for build instructions.